 These providers know that not everybody has the time or know-how to properly examine the details of fees and charges, or the fine print.
 Avoid being a victim, and ask plenty of questions.

-Click here to read our guide on the Top 10 things to look for when choosing a high risk merchant processor.
+Click here to read our guide and tips on the Top 10 things to look for when choosing a high risk merchant processor.

 The previous section listed some of the most common pitfalls that unscrupulous providers can include in their standard contracts.
 It’s always a good idea to have any legally binding agreement checked over by an attorney who is familiar with business law.

-7. The best thing to do is speak with experts who know the steps
+Tip # 7.
+The Best thing to do is Speak with Experts who know the Steps

-We at SecureGlobalPay have invested a great deal of time and resources in building a network of trusted and dependable specialist banks and card processing companies.
+We at SecureGlobalPay have invested a great deal of time and resources in building a network of trusted and dependable High Risk specialist banks and card processing companies.

 Start today.
 Click here to complete our online application form.
 We will provide you with a status in 4-5 days.
 If you prefer, call us on 1-800-419-1772 to speak with one of our payment experts for more information or advice.